The Charlotte Metropolitan Area

 - Gaston County: Crowders Mountain State Park, Gastonia, and Kings Mountain (shared with Cleveland County)

-- Iredell County: Davidson, Lake Norman (shared with Catawba, Lincoln, and Mecklenburg Counties), and Statesville.
+- Iredell County: Davidson, Lake Norman (shared with Catawba, Lincoln, and Mecklenburg Counties), Mooresville, and county seat Statesville.

 - Lincoln County: Lincolnton.